RedHatQuickCourses/rhods-model/README.md

 # Creating Machine Learning Models with Red Hat OpenShift Data Science

-This is the third in a series of 6 courses about Red Hat OpenShift Data Science (RHODS).
-This courses teaches you how to create machine learning models in RHODS and how to export models using Jupyter Notebooks.
+This course is the third in a series of 6 courses about Red Hat OpenShift Data Science (RHODS).
+This course teaches you how to create machine learning models in RHODS, and how to export models using Jupyter Notebooks.

 # Creating Course Content

+We use a system called Antora (https://antora.org) to publish courses.
+Antora expects the files and folders in a source repository to be arranged in a certain opinionated way to simplify the process of writing course content using asciidoc, and then converting the asciidoc source to HTML.

-Refer to the quick courses [contributor guide](https://redhatquickcourses.github.io/welcome/1/guide/overview.html) to work with this repository.
+Refer to the quick courses [contributor guide](https://redhatquickcourses.github.io/welcome/1/guide/overview.html) for a detailed guide on how to work with Antora tooling and publish courses.

 ## TL;DR Quickstart

+This section is intended as a quick start guide for technically experienced members.
+The contributor guide remains the canonical reference for the course content creation process with detailed explanations, commands, video demonstrations, and screenshots.

 ### Pre-requisites

 * You have a macOS or Linux workstation.
 Windows has not been tested, or supported.
-You can try using a WLS2 based environment to run these steps - YMMV!
+You can try using a WSL2 based environment to run these steps - YMMV!
 * You have a somewhat recent version of the Git client installed on your workstation
 * You have a somewhat new Node.js LTS release (Node.js 16+) installed locally.
 * Install a recent version of Visual Studio Code.
 Other editors with asciidoc editing support may work - YMMV, and you are on your own...

+### Antora Files and Folder Structure

+The *antora.yml* file lists the chapters/modules/units that make up the course.

+Each chapter entry points to a *nav.adoc* file that lists the sections in that chapter.
+The home page of the course is rendered from *modules/ROOT/pages/index.adoc*.

+Each chapter lives in a separate folder under the *modules* directory.
+All asciidoc source files live under the *modules/CHAPTER/pages* folder.

+To create a new chapter in the course, create a new folder under *modules*.

+To add a new section under a chapter create an entry in the *modules/CHAPTER/nav.adoc* file and then create the asciidoc file in the *modules/CHAPTER/pages* folder.

 ### Steps